MarcoLeko/prunify-modules/README.md

 ```

 Explanation:
--	Dependencies typescript, @types, and babel will be forcibly removed, even if they are present as production dependencies.
+-	Dependencies like: typescript, @types, and babel will be forcibly removed, even if they are present as production dependencies.

 ### Full Combined Example